Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-There could be a number of reasons USCIS denied your National Interest Waiver request, including:
+There could be several reasons USCIS denied your National Interest Waiver request, including:

 Getting an EB-2 NIW is a delicate process.
 From the experience of several of their clients, choosing the correct evidence to convince the USCIS that your endeavor is in the national interest of the U.S. is extremely difficult without the help of a qualified attorney.
-Don’t go it alone, be sure to hire an expert to help you with your case.
+Don’t go it alone; hire an expert to help you with your case.

-VisaNation Law Group’s immigration lawyers have a long track record of success in helping people get their EB-2 green cards with the NIW or without it.
-Whether you need to find the right documents to send to the USCIS or you are changing jobs after National Interest Waiver approval, their attorneys are ready to help you.
+VisaNation Law Group’s immigration lawyers have a long track record of success in helping people get their EB-2 green cards with the NIW or without.
+Whether you need to find the right documents to send to the USCIS or are changing jobs after National Interest Waiver approval, their attorneys are ready to help you.

-To get in touch with one of VisaNation Law Group’s lawyers, you can fill out this simple contact form and schedule your comprehensive consultation today.
+To contact one of VisaNation Law Group’s lawyers, fill out this simple contact form and schedule your comprehensive consultation today.